What is BME?

 Based on Best 5 HKDSE subject results with subject weighting:

-To give due recognition to JUPAS applicants with outstanding academic performance in specific HKDSE subjects, The Chinese University of Hong Kong introduces a preferential HKDSE score conversion scale for 2019 entry.
+To give due recognition to JUPAS applicants with outstanding academic performance in specific HKDSE subjects, the University will has introduced a preferential HKDSE score conversion scale applicable to admission score calculation of all undergraduate programmes (except Medicine, and Medicine – Global Physician Stream).
 The conversion applies to Level 5 or above.

 Any Admission Statistics of JUPAS Applicants of BME programme (2020 entry)?